manavortex/FurnitureCatalogue/data/Readme.md

 	- Select the third entry under "Search Mode": Regular expression
 	1. Find what: `\[|(\] = "rumourSource)|",$`
 	2. Replace with: ``

+# OK, I wanna release!
+What now?

+	## 1. Version number
+	- Create a new constant.
+In `FurnitureCatalogue`

 # Troubleshooting